CodeClubStrad/CodeClubStrad-Spring-2016/2016_04_25_session_10/readme.md

     Warning!

     The examples below were tested on and work with the Epiphany web browser.
-They do not necessarily work on earlier web browsers on RPi.
+As we discovered, they do not necessarily work with earlier web browsers on RPi.

     For example we have found that the onClick handler is not always implemented.